 The Joburg Book

-From ancient rivers filled with gold and deep-impact meteorites, through the dark decades of Apartheid and beyond the fragile transition into democracy, The Joburg Book captures the city’s often uneasy relationship with its past and its future.
+From ancient rivers filled with gold and deep-impact meteorites, through the dark decades of Apartheid and beyond the fragile transition into democracy, The Joburg Book (Pan Macmillan) captures the city’s often uneasy relationship with its past and its future, exploring the history of the city of gold through its geography and its communities.
+The Joburg Book includes hundreds of historical photos, local area maps, and places of interest.
+The Joburg Book has sold over 10 000 copies.
+A revised and expanded edition of the book was released in 2014.

 “More than a history book and more than a guide…”